Call for 2023 CCN GAC Proposals

 Incorporating feedback from the community and potentially welcoming new CCN community members to the GAC based on their written commentary to the GAC proposal

-Running an online kickoff workshop for CCN2020, inclusive of both founding core GAC members and those new members who joined through the community feedback process
+Running an IN PERSON kickoff workshop at the annual CCN meeting, inclusive of both founding core GAC members and those new members who joined through the community feedback process

-Writing the position paper to be submitted ~December 2020 to a curated special issue, to be accompanied by commentary pieces authored by attendees of the CCN2020 kickoff workshop
+Writing the position paper to be submitted early the following year to a curated special issue of NBDT, to be accompanied by commentary pieces authored by attendees of the CCN GAC kickoff workshop

-Attending and presenting progress at the following CCN2021
+Attending and presenting progress at the following CCN annual meeting

-A small number (approximately five) of CCN GAC proposals will be accepted for the CCN GAC 2020 workshops and following development during the 2020-2021 year.
+A small number of CCN GAC proposals will be accepted for the CCN GAC workshops and following development during the year.
 The selection process will involve the CCN Program Committee and Review Committee evaluating the proposals for (1) adherence to the above criteria and (2) diversity and breadth of target audience, and will incorporate feedback solicited from the CCN community in the process.

 Commitment from CCN

-For the 2020 kickoff of the CCN GACs and future products, CCN will:
+For the CCN GACs and future related products, CCN will:

 Foster and support the development of the collaborations (help identify missing members, help with experimental/theory interactions, guidance on developing successful distributed collaborations, etc.)